IT3038C/IT3038C.github.io/docs/week-7.md

 ## Debugging

 Debugging is key to writing well-executed scripts.
-That’s why it’s important to become familiar with how the debugger for your IDE works.
+That's why it's important to become familiar with how the debugger for your IDE works.

-For these examples, I’ll be using PowerShell ISE.
+For these examples, I'll be using PowerShell ISE.
 This is a simple debugging program, but will allow us to try out some of the concepts of debugging.

 Launch PowerShell ISE on your Windows machine.

 Open the `sysinfo.ps1` file we worked on a few weeks back

-In __ISE__, right-click on the first line and select “Toggle BreakPoint”
+In __ISE__, right-click on the first line and select "Toggle BreakPoint"

-Select “Run Script”
+Select "Run Script"

 You should see right away that the breakpoint was hit.
 Now, using the Debug drop-down menu, we can slowly step through this program.

 Notice how many steps the assignment of $IP is.
-Using ‘Step-in;, the debugger will step through every step that PowerShell takes to calculate this value.
+Using 'Step-in;, the debugger will step through every step that PowerShell takes to calculate this value.

-We can use “Step-out” to skip the rest of this particular step and move on to the next step.
+We can use "Step-out" to skip the rest of this particular step and move on to the next step.

-If we hover over $IP, we’ll see the value of that variable.
+If we hover over $IP, we'll see the value of that variable.
 This can be very useful when working with a script that has several variables.

-Stepping over will skip a step and “Continue” will finish running the script.
+Stepping over will skip a step and "Continue" will finish running the script.

-Let’s try a loop in PowerShell and debug it.
+Let's try a loop in PowerShell and debug it.
 This loop will simply print 5 random numbers.

 Open a new script and save it as `rando.ps1`